Yu-Min Lin

 Biographical Information[edit]

 Yu-Min Lin has pitched in the minors and for the Taiwanese national team.
-His brother Wei-Hao Lin pitched in the CPBL.
+His brother Wei-Hao Chen pitched in the CPBL.
 [1]

 Lin hit .417/.385/.500 with a runs and 4 RBI in 10 games for Taiwan in the 2018 U-15 Baseball World Cup.
 He appeared on the hill as well, giving up only 3 runs in 10 innings overall.
 [2] He had moved to pitching full-time in the 2019 U-18 Baseball World Cup.
 He relieved Po-Yu Chen, pitching a hitless inning to beat Panama in the opener.
 Lin then started against Spain, pitched 6 2/3 innings with 8 strikeouts and got the win.
 He collected 6 2/3 shutout innings and struck 7 to beat South Africa.
 In the Gold Medal Game, he had a hold in Chien Yu's win, allowing a walk and struck out one in 1/3 of an inning.
 He tied Brandon Bidois, Po-Yu Chen, Junya Nishi and Luuk ter Beek for second in the event in wins, one behind Alejandro Rosario.
 He also tied for 5th in wins, tied Po-Yu Chen for second in IP (one behind Justin Luna) and tied for 5th in K with Yu and Hyeong-jun So.
 For the titlists, he formed a fine big three with Yu and Chen.
 [3] He also represented Taiwan in the 2021 U-23 Baseball World Cup.

-The Arizona Diamondbacks signed Lin with a 0.6 million signing bonus on December 17, 2021; the scout was Tzu-Yao Wei.
+The Arizona Diamondbacks signed Lin with a $600,000 signing bonus on December 17, 2021; the scout was Tzu-Yao Wei.
+He was hoping to be signed by a team in Nippon Pro Baseball, but when that did not pan out, he accepted the greater challenge of trying to make it in America instead.
 He made his professional debut on June 11, 2022 for the ACL Diamondbacks Red.
 The young southpaw pitched 4 innings, struck out 4 and allowed two unearned runs.
 Lin ended up 0-2 with a 2.35 ERA, struck out 41 before he was prompted to the A Visalia Rawhide.
 He ended up 2-0 with a 2.97 ERA with the Rawhide.
 The Taitung native pitched well again in the next season, went 1-3 with a 3.43 ERA and 76 strikeouts with the A+ Hillsboro Hops.
-He even collected 13 strikeouts in 5 shutout innings on June 4.
-The Diamondbacks prompted him again to the AA Amarillo Sod Poodles on July 14.
+He even collected 13 strikeouts in 5 shutout innings on June 4th.
+The Diamondbacks prompted him again to the AA Amarillo Sod Poodles on July 14th.
+He went 5-2, 4.28 in 11 starts there to finish with a combined line of 6-5, 3.86, with140 strikeouts in 121 1/3 innings.

 Sources[edit]